 JUVENILE BOARD REPRESENTATION

 During the tough on crime wave in the 1990s, laws allowing prosecutors to try juveniles as adults for certain crimes greatly increased the number of children we sent to prison.
 Today, the United States has the world’s highest youth incarceration rate.
-It is 6 to 10 times that of the other developed nations.
+It is 6 to 10 times that of other developed nations.
 In Washington, about 1,300 youth were convicted in the adult system between 1994-2012.

 Fortunately, scientific understanding of adolescent brains has developed greatly since that time and our legal system has taken note.
 In Miller v.
 Alabama, 567 U.S. 460 (2012), the United States Supreme Court held that sentencing juveniles to life in prison is cruel and unusual punishment under the Constitution.
 In response to Miller, many states enacted laws to meet the constitutional requirements.
-These juveniles refer to themselves as the “Miller Family”.
+These juveniles refer to themselves as the “Miller Family.”

-In 2014, Washington responded to Miller v.
-Alabama by forming the Juvenile Parole Board, which allows individuals who were sentenced as juveniles to twenty years or more to appear before a parole board.
+In 2014, Washington responded to Miller by forming the Juvenile Parole Board, which allows individuals who were sentenced as juveniles to twenty years or more to appear before a sentence review board.
+Seattle Clemency Project matches individuals who were convicted as youth with free legal representation to go before the Juvenile Parole Board.

 Jeremiah was sentenced to life in prison when he was just 14 years old.
 It is hard to imagine how a teenager would move forward in the face of such a shocking and hopeless sentence, but Jeremiah found a way.